[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 And if God’s oath to Israel can fail, then God’s oath to you can fail.

 Do you feel that?
 The vertigo?
-The abyss opening beneath your feet?
+The abyss?

 Because that’s where Paul is standing.
 And that’s where he’s forcing you to stand before he shows you the way out.